The following are quotes that are relevant to you as Married Men. They can help you to live with your wives in “an understanding way.”

 1. Your wife needs you to be the spiritual leader of your home.

-2. Your wife needs you to be her teammate in raising the kids and taking care of the home.
+2. Your wife needs you to be her teammate in raising the kids.
+She needs you to partner with her in taking care of the home.

 …Now that I’ve given you a list of things you need to know, let me inject two disclaimers.
 The first is that it is not enough for you to just read this.
 You must apply this information. …The second disclaimer is that not all women are created alike.
 While most of these ideas will work great, your wife will have unique ways she needs to be loved.
 You need to discover these.
 (From the book, Capture Her Heart, by Lysa Terkeurst)